 Albatross presents a varied and joyful holiday celebration concert with members of the Mendonoma Chamber Singers and more.
-You will hear classical music, contemporary music, and get to join in the fun with a sing-along AND a kazoo-along!
+Enjoy classical music, contemporary music, and join in the fun with a sing-along AND a kazoo-along!

 Albatross (Jennifer Beattie, mezzo-soprano and Adam Marks, piano)

-Albatross (Jennifer Beattie and Adam Marks) is a voice/piano duo exploring and expanding art song as a corner of the chamber music world and beyond.
-As soloists in their own right, Adam has been called “an excellent pianist” with “titanic force” by The New York Times, and Jennifer’s performance of Mahler’s das Lied von der Erde with Argento Chamber Ensemble was called one of the top 10 performances in New York City (NY Classical Review) in 2015.
-Together they concertize (the San Francisco Examiner called them a “smashing success”) and co-direct Artists at Albatross Reach, an artists’ colony that fosters collaborations, experiments, and boundary-breaking new works alongside active community engagement, in Gualala, CA.
+Albatross (Jennifer Beattie and Adam Marks) is a voice and piano duo exploring and expanding art song as a corner of the chamber music world and beyond.
+As soloists in their own right, Marks has been called “an excellent pianist” with “titanic force” by The New York Times, and Beattie’s performance of Mahler’s das Lied von der Erde with Argento Chamber Ensemble was called one of the top 10 performances in New York City (NY Classical Review) in 2015.
+Together, Marks and Beattie concertize (the San Francisco Examiner called them a “smashing success”) and co-direct Artists at Albatross Reach, an artists’ colony fostering collaborations, experiments, and boundary-breaking new works alongside active community engagement, in Gualala.

 Current projects for Albatross include the development of a new multi-media work by Juraj Kojs inspired by the twisted history of the Black Queen in Slovakia, and a deep dive into repertoire of all genres composed by women in the Americas.
 Basically, you might see them perform Brahms, then sing through tubes into the piano on the same program.